 Additionally we insist that our clients:

-1. Connect to our service and upload data at a reasonable speed: see Connection speed to the HFS Spectrum Protect servers.
+- Connect to our service and upload data at a reasonable speed: see Connection speed to the HFS Storage Protect servers.

-Connection speed to the HFS Spectrum Protect servers
+Connection speed to the HFS Storage Protect servers

 Long slow backups can cause considerable problems with the service: they lock server resources that need to be spread across many clients.
 Consequently, we demand that clients upload data at a reasonable rate such that the upload of their data does not take an unreasonable amount of time.